AgneseRe/CI2024_project-work/README.md

 ![Contributors](https://img.shields.io/badge/Contributors-4-brightgreen)
 ![Python](https://img.shields.io/badge/python-3.10-blue)

-## Disclaimer
+## Project Collaboration
- **I worked in a group with my colleagues, listed down under contributers.
-The official repositary that contains all the previous work together witht the commits done is [CI2024_Project](https://github.com/FerraiuoloP/CI2024_Project).**
+This project was developed in collaboration with my colleagues, whose GitHub names are listed in the Contributors section below.
+The full commit history, including contributions from all team members, can be found in the original repository of the [project](https://github.com/FerraiuoloP/CI2024_Project).
+Here, it is possible to track the entire development process and the evolution of our work.

 ## Description
 This repository contains an implementation of a Symbolic Regression algorithm, using a tree-based **Genetic Programming** (GP) evolutionary technique.
 The algorithm evolves mathematical expressions in order to find the model that best fits a given set of data in the form $(X, y)$.
 By leveraging *selection*, according to a fitness measure, *mutation* and *crossover*, the SR algorithm generates mathematical formulas that are able to capture the complex patterns present in the input data.